vishalola/GDSC_FrontEnd/README.md

    This is a frontend React based project made by Vishal Ola made for Round 2 of GDSC's interview.
 Inspiration is taken from The New York Times' Wordle.
    This project's code (all of CSS, JS, and JSX)  is written solely by Vishal Ola and is plag-free.
+## Bug
+   For mobile devices, the touch keyboard works fine in Firefox browser but not in Chrome.
+I've tried to fix it but to no avail.
+Any suggestion would be very helpful.
 ## Developer's message:
    Hi!
 I'm Vishal Ola.
 I've made this project in a span of two days (I was busy with OpenCode organised by IIITA).
 Being a beginner, I understand I might have made some mistakes.
 I've tried to make this project as bug-free as possible.
     Any suggestion is most welcomed!